logic-star-ai/baxbench/REPORT.md

 **Multi-Layered Context Strategy**: Rather than just adding "be secure," I built a system that understands context at multiple levels:

-1. **Scenario-Level Context**: I analyzed each scenario type (Login, Shopping, Calculator) to identify domain-specific security concerns.
-For example, login systems need session management and timing attack prevention, while shopping carts need price manipulation protection.
+1. **Scenario-Level Context**: Due to time constraint, I chose to focus on feature-specific web security and analyzed each scenario type (Login, Shopping, etc.) to identify feature-specific security concerns.
+For example, login systems could need secure session management and timing attack prevention, while file systems could need to prevent injection that could lead to path traversal, as well as access control.
 This ensures the model receives relevant, actionable guidance rather than generic platitudes.

 2. **Vulnerability-Driven Focus**: Instead of listing all possible security rules, I integrated with BaxBench's existing CWE detection to focus on the **top 3 most likely vulnerabilities** for each scenario.
 This prevents cognitive overload while targeting the highest-impact security issues.